- February 5, 2015

 Yes, the e-cigarette exploded at such a force, it was lodged in the ceiling.

-However, this is not the first case of a dangerous e-cigarette in California.
+However, this is not the first case of a dangerous e-cigarette.
 Last month, San Diego’s Fox 5 News reported an electronic cigarette exploded in a Ramona man’s face.
 That man was later hospitalized and treated for burns.

 “These devices are known to have problems.
 Unfortunately, the consumer isn’t always made aware of this and they’ll go out and buy a cigarette that could explode in their face like the incident near Los Angeles,” defective product attorney John Sheehan said.